 top of page

-My research explores how people create and sustain intimacy — both with one another and with intelligent technologies.
-I am particularly interested in how generative AI is reshaping ideas of the self, relationships, and what it means to be human.
+My research explores how people create and sustain intimacy — with one another, and with intelligent technologies — and how generative AI is reshaping ideas of the self and what it means to be human.

-I am currently working on a new book project, Intelligent Artifice, which examines emerging forms of human–AI intimacy.
-This includes romantic relationships with AI companions, the use of AI in therapeutic settings, and technologies that allow people to recreate or maintain connections with deceased loved ones.
-Through this work, I explore how these systems are not simply tools, but participants in social life — reconfiguring how we understand personhood, care, memory, and connection.
+An examination of emerging forms of human–AI intimacy: romantic relationships with AI companions, AI in therapeutic settings, and technologies that let people maintain connections with the dead.
+I explore these systems not as tools but as participants in social life — reconfiguring personhood, care, memory, and connection.

-Alongside this, I have conducted research on the use of machine learning in UK local government, where I examined how algorithmic systems are used in children’s welfare.
-This work shows how social and cultural assumptions — particularly around family and kinship — become embedded within technical systems, shaping how care and responsibility are understood and enacted.
+I've also researched the use of machine learning in UK local government, examining how algorithmic systems are used in children's welfare decisions, and how cultural assumptions about family and kinship become embedded in technical systems.

-Beyond my work on AI, I have spent over a decade conducting ethnographic fieldwork in Cuba, focusing on the informal economy, digital media, kinship, and morality.
-I am currently finalising another book, Speculative Futures, which traces the transformation of Cuba’s property market from the Revolution to the present, exploring how shifting economic conditions are entangled with changing moral understandings of value, ownership, and obligation.
+Alongside my AI work, I've spent over a decade conducting ethnographic fieldwork in Cuba on the informal economy, digital media, kinship, and morality.
+My second monograph, Speculative Futures, traces the transformation of Cuba's property market from the Revolution to the present, and how shifting economic conditions entangle with changing moral understandings of value and ownership.

 • Instagram